 Securities litigation is a highly specialized, multifaceted area of practice involving the application of complex securities laws.
 Cases are generally high stakes, involve sensitive matters and can result in substantial damage awards and negative publicity.

 Holland & Knight's Securities Litigation Team is experienced in all types of securities litigation and has successfully defended clients against all types of securities claims.
-Working in concert with skilled practitioners throughout our firm, we handle complex criminal and civil securities litigation matters before courts, arbitration panels and regulators worldwide.
+Working in concert with skilled practitioners throughout our firm, we handle complex civil securities litigation matters before courts and arbitration panels.
 Our securities litigators regularly defend large and small public and private companies, their directors, officers, employees, underwriters and affiliates on a broad spectrum of securities matters.
 Clients include investment banks, underwriters, accounting firms, professional advisers, venture funds, majority shareholders, broker-dealers, exchanges, hedge funds and lenders.
 Client industries run the gamut and include high tech, hospitality, healthcare, banking and finance, financial services and retail.

 Our securities litigators work closely with firm attorneys in related practice areas such as corporate governance, compliance, securities and white collar criminal defense to provide comprehensive, strategic representation.
 We have represented clients in such matters as: